 4 That you might know the certainty of those things, wherein you have been instructed.

 Speaking the truth.
-Another thing is that the writers said they were telling the truth.
-Many current theologians can disclaim this, but they must remember that the majority of the disciples had to suffer a martyr’s death, because of their belief.
+Another point is that the authors claimed to be telling the truth.
+Many modern theologians may dispute this, but they must consider that a large number of the disciples were martyred for their beliefs.
 Hardly anyone is willing to die over a conscious lie:

 - (2 Peter 1:16) For we have not followed cunningly devised fables, when we made known to you the power and coming of our Lord Jesus Christ, but were eyewitnesses of his majesty.